safadiandrea/andreasafadi.github.io/README.md

 # - Integration Project -

 **Description:** This project aims to show best coding practices and skills learned from the course COP 1500.
-In particular, this code entails to deliver an experience reminiscent of a popular horror web-series with interactive elements.
+In particular, this code entails to deliver an experience reminiscent of a popular horror web-series with text-based interactive elements.

 **Code Badges:**